doylek1/ResGuides-NLTK/context.md

 * Modality (*would, can, might*)
 * Lexical density--the number of words per clause, the number of content to non-content words, etc.

-The book *Natural Language Processing with Python* (2009) written by Steven Bird, Edward Loper and their collaborator Ewan Klein, has been cited at least 461 times in research that covers the gamut of disciplines -- Computer Science, Social Sciences, Engineering, Mathematics, Arts and Humanities, Medicine, Business, Management and Accounting, Decision Sciences, Neuroscience, Biochemistry, Genetics and Molecular Biology, to name a few.
+The book *Natural Language Processing with Python* (2009) written by Steven Bird, Edward Loper and their collaborator Ewan Klein, has been cited at least 461 times.
+This research covers the gamut of disciplines, from computer science to the social sciences, engineering, mathematics, medicine, biochemistry and genetics to business, management and accounting, to name only a few.

 Its design and use shows that NLTK is a tool designed by researchers for researchers, although it is now also used by industries and others